jkohlin/wordpress-basics/2-ecosystem.md

 | nav_menu_item  | custom menu items |

 **Post meta**
 Post meta is extended data fields, stored in a separate database table.
-The rows are key/value pairs with a reference to a specific post ID in **wp_posts** table.
+The rows in this table are key/value pairs with a reference to a specific post ID in **wp_posts** table.
 This enables us to extend the default content fields in admin dashboard, when writing content.

 ****